By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 In general, however, meditation of many kinds have attained mainstream popularity.
 Just how much so was clearly in evidence in a 2013 Wall Street Journal feature article in which doctors at leading American hospitals talk of meditation as a significant therapeutic concept in primary-care settings.
 Doctors, the article said, are increasingly recommending daily meditation for stress-related conditions, including insomnia, high blood pressure, chronic pain, irritable bowel disorders, depression, panic and anxiety disorders, and post-traumatic stress syndrome.

 How to Start Meditating

 You can find teachers of different techniques by simply typing in “meditation” on your Internet browser search engine.
 You’ll see a likely confusing array of options.
-So perhaps the best thing to do is ask your doctor or somebody you know who meditates.
+So perhaps the best thing to do is ask somebody you know who meditates.

 Some meditation courses are free.
 Some charge.
 Some you can learn online.
 Others you need to have a teacher take you through a formal course.
 You’ll have to figure out what works for your budget and what resonates with you.

 Whichever technique you choose, one thing is for sure.
 You need to stick with it.
 Meditation is not a do-it-once-technique-and-you-are-cured.
 Although you may feel relief the very first time you meditate, it is continuity that generates maximum benefits for nervous systems usually running at full steam ahead.
 And making it a lifestyle practice helps you train your mind to use it when you most need to – during times of intense stress.

 One simple, cost-free method that I have told many patients about over the years is this: Sit comfortably, and focus on any phrase that is meaningful to you… maybe it’s “The Lord is my shepherd,” “Shalom,” “Hail Mary, full of grace,” or an affirmation or word like “peace,” “I am grateful,” “happiness,” “I accept myself.”